jahudka/dicc/docs/03-services-and-dependencies.md

 This covers the most common and most simple injection modes, but DICC can do a lot more than that.
-For example, you can depend on an _accessor_ for a service - a callback with no arguments which will return the requested service - this can be useful to break cyclic dependencies (an accessor is not a direct dependency), or to let a potentially heavy service be initialised lazily only when it's needed:
+For example, you can depend on an _accessor_ for a service - a callback with no arguments which will return the requested service.
+This can be useful to break cyclic dependencies (an accessor is not a direct dependency), or to let a potentially heavy service be initialised lazily only when it's needed: